 If you're visiting New York City during the winter, you should be prepared for cold weather or even snow.
-Although New York City certainly isn't the coldest destination you could visit, you're likely to spend a lot more time outside than you might at home, so warm clothes and shoes are essential.
+Although it isn't the coldest destination you could visit, you're likely to spend a lot more time outside than you might at home, so warm clothes and shoes are essential.

 Here is a list of great things to do when it's snowy or cold in New York City during winter, with options where you can embrace the cold and snow or escape it, depending on your preference!